A Tactile Feedback Approach to Path Recovery after High-Speed Impacts for Collision-Resilient Drones: Experiments

 As expected, the collision-agnostic approach only manages recovery at very low speeds, crashing at velocities greater than \SI{0.5}{\meter\per\second}.
 The accelerometer-based approach actively triggers a recovery maneuver and performs significantly better, successfully recovering at speeds up to \SI{3.0}{\meter\per\second}.
 Beyond this velocity, the non-contact-aware Kalman filter fails to track the system state.
 In particular, during a collision, the velocity and rate estimates initially continue in their pre-impact direction, causing the state estimate to diverge and leading to incorrect control inputs, altitude loss, and eventual crash at velocities over \SI{3.0}{\meter\per\second}.
 In contrast, the proposed approach successfully recovers in all trials, even at velocities up to \SI{8.0}{\meter\per\second}, due to improved state estimation from low-latency contact data.

-\paragraph{Path-Recovery Procedure}
+\paragraph{Path-Recovery Procedure:}

 In this experiment, the \gls{mav} is commanded to take off from an initial position that is randomized for each trial by uniformly sampling from within a \SI{50}{\centi\meter} cube.
-After takeoff we evalute one of two scenarios. a.) the \gls{mav} is instructed to follow an elliptical path in a cluttered environment at a speed of \SI{4}{\meter\per\second}.
-However, this path is obstructed by cylinders along the path as well as randomly placed in the vicinity. b.) the \gls{mav} is instructed to follow a straight path, blocked by a concave obstacle.
+After takeoff we evaluate one of two scenarios: (1.)
+The \gls{mav} is instructed to follow an elliptical path in a cluttered environment at a speed of \SI{4}{\meter\per\second}.
+However, this path is obstructed by cylinders along the path and randomly placed in the vicinity.
+(2.)
+The \gls{mav} is instructed to follow a straight path, blocked by a concave obstacle.

-Figures~\ref{fig:monte-carlo-replan} displays the flight paths for all $100$ trials each.
+Figure \ref{fig:monte-carlo-replan} displays the flight paths for all $100$ trials.
 Both scenarios show how the \gls{mav} successfully recovers from the collision in all trials.
-In scenario a), the \gls{mav} avoids obstacles along the path until a new collision occurs and continues to avoid known obstacles in subsequent passes.
-In scenario b), it demonstrates the ability to escape concave traps using its vertical mobility.
-By incorporating the collision location into the vector field, the \gls{mav} naturally bypasses the obstacle and reconverges to the original path.
-Note that after a single collision (e.g., with a concave obstacle like in Fig.~\ref{fig:monte-carlo-replan}), the vector field may not immediately guide the \gls{mav} around the obstacle.
-However, thanks to its collision resilience, the \gls{mav} can re-collide and gather more contact points until an escape route emerges.
+In scenario (1.), the \gls{mav} avoids obstacles along the path until a new collision occurs and continues to avoid known obstacles in subsequent passes.
+In scenario (2.), it demonstrates the ability to escape { large obstacles with concave traps using its vertical mobility.
+Note that after a single collision (e.g., with a concave obstacle like in Figure \ref{fig:monte-carlo-replan}), the vector field may not immediately guide the \gls{mav} around the obstacle.
+However, thanks to its collision resilience, the \gls{mav} can re-collide and gather more contact points until the \gls{mav} has a sufficiently complete representation of the obstacle and an escape route emerges.
+By continuously incorporating the collision location into the vector field, the \gls{mav} naturally bypasses the obstacle and eventually re-converges to the original path. }